 6. Registration of internal documents.

-7. Control of execution of documents submitted for signature to the head.
+7. Control of the execution of documents submitted to the manager for signature.

-8. Submission of documents for signature to the head.
+8. Submitting documents for signature to the manager.

 10. Control of execution of documents.